 Recovery from a surgery to remove an implant is in the vast majority of cases much shorter than the recovery from initial surgery.

-If screws are removed typically only a small stab incision is required and the patient will wear a protective shoe or boot for the first two weeks.
-Sometimes a shoe can be worn if incision is in a place where it is not irritated by shoe gear.
+If screws are removed, typically only a small stab incision is required and the patient will wear a protective shoe or walking boot for the first two weeks.
+Sometimes an athletic shoe can be worn if the incision is in a place where it is not irritated by shoe gear.
 Once the stitches are removed most people return to normal activity with minimal discomfort.

 If larger screws or a plate are removed, a longer period of immobilization in a boot may be required but seldom exceeds a period greater than 4 weeks.

 If surgery to remove hardware also includes revision of original surgery you can expect a similar recovery period to the original surgery.

-In cases of infection, recovery may require wound care provided by the patient after instruction or a home health agency that will visit your home until healed.
+In cases of infection, recovery may require wound care after instruction or a home health agency that will visit your home until healed.

 What to Do?

-If you have had a previous surgery and are experiencing pain, please come visit us for an evaluation.
-You do not need to suffer needlessly.
+If you had a previous surgery and are experiencing pain, please come visit us for an evaluation.
+You do not need to suffer needlessly!